nct1906/review-analysis/README.md

 # Use Python to Analyze Online Reviews
 ## Goal: Identify West Elm customers painpoints by analyzing 1 & 2 star reviews
 Our CCIP team's client is West Elm, and we're trying to identify issues with the company.
 There are online articles that address West Elm's issues with late deliveries.
-However, to substantiate these claims and decide whether West Elm's delivery is truly a problem to customer, I decided to use Python to find the most discussed topics in negative reviews, and compare the results with West Elm's competitors (Ikea and Wayfair).
+However, to substantiate these claims and decide whether West Elm's delivery is truly a problem to customer, I decided to use Python to find the most discussed topics in negative online reviews, and compare the results with West Elm's competitors (Ikea and Wayfair).
 ## Process:
 1. Scrape online reviews from ConsumerAffairs using Octoparse
 2. Use Natural Language Processing to Preprocess and Clean Reviews (Tokenize sentences, Remove stop words, Normalize words)